 Rosh Hashanah Games

-Bringing excitement into our family’s Rosh Hashanah celebrations can be as simple as incorporating engaging games.
-We can foster a deeper appreciation for the holiday by involving children in activities like apple decorating, shofar blowing, and hunting for symbolic treasures.
+Bringing excitement into your family’s Rosh Hashanah celebration can be as simple as adding a few engaging games.
+These playful activities help children connect to the meaning of the holiday through apple decorating, shofar blowing, or a symbolic treasure hunt.

 The sound of the shofar is a pivotal part of Rosh Hashanah, and encouraging kids to participate in a shofar blowing challenge can be both fun and educational.
 We gather different small shofars and give each child a chance to produce the traditional blast.